sofiajaramillo/DMS-code/2021-05-13-FinalProject.md

 After finishing the food portion, I simply used some of the code from my squirrel code for eating and reproducing methods.
 I obviously tweaked it to fit this new context, and in the end, I managed to get it working.

 So now I had a program that created a creaute, currently a simple circle, that followed the mouse.
-With
+With the click of the mouse, a random food pellet would appear.
+And if the circle went over to it.
+The circle would increase in size and reproduce, which simply means creating another creature object.
+The eaten food pellet would obviously disappear, and the user could continue to creature food pellets and feed and reproduce the creatures.

 The problem now was the flocking.